deroshkin/7-point/README.md

 In both the "Table of Plot Lines" and "Outline" tabs, beneath the auto-generated table you will see a "Download" button.
 This will allow you to save the corresponding table as a .csv file.
 Any spreadsheet program (Excel, LibreOffice Calc, Google Sheets, etc.) should be able to open it.
-The file is tab-separated.
+The file is tab-separated, and uses double quotes (") as string delimiters.

+### Saving/Loading your data

+You can now save your work as a JSON file, and upload it later to resume work.
+This saves all of your completed plot lines and all work on layering them.
+WARNING: any plot lines that you are in the process of entering will NOT be saved.

+Since the JSON file is just a specially formatted text file, you can even make changes before re-uploading.
+If you choose to do so, please familiarize yourself with the details of how it is structured, which are listed below.

 ## Screenshots